Skip to content

 Infoblox 2025 DNS Threat Landscape Report

 The 2025 DNS Threat Landscape Report reveals how threat actors weaponize one-time-use domains, hijack trust and cloak payloads behind redirection schemes.
+These evolving tactics expose a critical gap in traditional malware-centric detection and response strategies, leaving organizations vulnerable to threats that evade conventional security controls.
 Download the report to gain insight into adversarial DNS techniques, the actors behind them and the risks they pose.

 Insights from over 70 billion DNS queries analyzed daily